-Known as the Silver Sword Philodendron due to its silver-blue colours and sword-shaped leaves, this climber will not only beautify your home but also improve air quality.
+Known as the Silver Sword Philodendron due to its silver-blue colours and sword-shaped leaves.

 My common name refers to my silver-blue-tinged leaves and sword-like leaf shape.

 We’ve included the support frame to ensure it grows strong, and it reaches its full potential.

 Growing pot size:19cm